 New Zealand has double tax agreements (DTAs) with a number of countries.
-These agreements may allow for different rates, you can check the rates on our website www.ird.govt.nz (search keywords: NRWT rates).
+These agreements may allow for different rates, you can check the rates on our website ird.govt.nz/nrwt

 If you need more information you can check NRWT on our website or contact us.